AliYa-PandGD/AliYa-PandGD/Introduce myself.md

-My name is ali yazdi
-I like programming and making game.
-I fluent in unreal engin 4 , c++ and c#.
-I know a bit unity.
-I wnat to be a game director.
+Hey there!
+My name is Ali Yazdi, studying CS at Isfahan University, and working on personal C++ /C# projects, and willing to be a game director and developer.
+I am fluent in unreal engine 4.

+Here goes my GitHub repo for more additional information u need to know about me.